 Engagement & nurturing following a lead magnet

-Defining your objectives is the key element before jumping headlong into writing your prospecting messages or content for your prospects.
+Defining your objectives is the key element before jumping headlong into writing your prospecting messages or the content for your prospects.

 In order to automate your cold email prospecting, your sequences can include several offers, such as webinar invitations, blog articles, case studies, etc.

-But don't forget your objective: Sell.
+But don't forget your objective: selling.

 When launching your first nurturing sequences, one of the first questions is: how long should my sequence be?